dustinblackman/oatmeal/README.md

   - /append (/a) [CODE_BLOCK_NUMBER?] will append one-to-many model provided code blocks to the open file in your editor.
   - /replace (/r) [CODE_BLOCK_NUMBER?] - will replace selected code in your editor with one-to-many model provided code blocks.
-  - /copy (/c) [CODE_BLOCK_NUMBER?] - will append one-to-many model provided code blocks to your clipboard, no matter the editor integration being used.
+  - /copy (/c) [CODE_BLOCK_NUMBER?] - Copies the entire chat history to your clipboard.
+When a CODE_BLOCK_NUMBER is used it will append one-to-many model provided code blocks to your clipboard, no matter the editor integration.

 The CODE_BLOCK_NUMBER allows you to select several code blocks to send back to your editor at once.
 The parameter can be set as follows:
   - `1` - Selects the first code block